urwa/GoogleAppsScript/README.md

 ## Call-Reminders-Twilio-GCalendar
 Triggers a reminder by call to a user to leave for this meeting 10 mins before the meeting time using Twilio and Google Apps Script.

+## AutoAdd-Members-To-GoogleGroup-From-GSheets
+Automatically adds members from Google Sheets list to Google Group every time GSheet is edited with new members emails.

 -------------------------------------------------------------------------------------------------------------------------
 DISCLAIMER: SOME PART OF THE SCRIPTS MIGHT BE TAKEN FROM OTHER SOURCES AND EDITTED ACCORDING TO MY NEEDS.
 NO COPYRIGHTS INFRINGEMENT INTENTED.